CyberFlameGO/svnpython/Doc/library/io.rst

 .. class:: TextIOBase

    Base class for text streams.
-This class provides an unicode character and line based interface to stream I/O.  There is no :meth:`readinto` method because Python's :class:`unicode` strings are immutable.
+This class provides a character and line based interface to stream I/O.  There is no :meth:`readinto` method because Python's character strings are immutable.
 It inherits :class:`IOBase`.
    There is no public constructor.

    :class:`TextIOBase` provides or overrides these data attributes and methods in addition to those from :class:`IOBase`: